patrickpr/trapdirector/docs/02-traps.md

 2) Trap objects

-This part lists all objects that will be used in the display and rules as $<n>.
+This part lists all objects that will be used in the display and rules as $N.

 As you selected a trap, the objects sent with the trap are automaticaly added in here

 ![add-from-trap-2](img/add-from-trap-2.jpg)

 * 1 : enter OID here to manually add bojects
-* 2 : Shortcuts $<n> that will be used in rules
+* 2 : Shortcuts $N that will be used in rules
 * 3 : Value sent by the trap selected earlier
 * 4 : Type of trap as described in MIB